vexalous/gammatui/README.md

 **Currently only supports x11, wayland support is planned.**

 # x11 Instructions
-First, ensure xrandr is installed.
+First, ensure that xrandr is installed.

 ---